- Truly amazing camera

 Related: Best smartphones

 The rear of the Google Pixel 2 is well designed, then, but the front appears a little old-fashioned.
-Unlike the Pixel 2 XL or Samsung Galaxy S8, the Pixel 2 has a huge chin and forehead either side of the 5-inch display.
-The bezel here is more substantial than seen on the iPhone 8, it’s even bigger than the Xperia XZ1.
-Overall, the Pixel 2 isn’t much smaller than the Samsung Galaxy S8, but the latter sports a much bigger 5.8-inch screen.
+Unlike the Pixel 2 XL or Samsung Galaxy S9, the Pixel 2 has a huge chin and forehead either side of the 5-inch display.
+The bezel here is more substantial than seen on the iPhone 8.
+Overall, the Pixel 2 isn’t much smaller than the Samsung Galaxy S9 or Huawei P20, but those sport a much bigger 5.8-inch screen.

 It seems odd that Google has taken this design route, especially since more and more device makers are opting for a bezel-less look.
-At least Google has used that extra space on both ends of the phone to add dual front-facing stereo speakers – but it’s still hard to forgive in 2017.
+At least Google has used that extra space on both ends of the phone to add dual front-facing stereo speakers – but it’s still hard to forgive.

 Google Pixel 2 – Screen